Jeanerette, Louisiana

 Jeanerette (/ˈdʒɪnˌɹɛt/) is a city in Iberia Parish, Louisiana, United States.
-Known as "Sugar City", it had a population of 5,530 at the 2010 census, a decrease of 467 from the 2000 tabulation of 5,997.
+Known as "Sugar City", Jeanerette had a population of 4,813 as of the 2020 census.
 It is two-thirds African American, many of them Creoles of color.
 Jeanerette is the part of the Lafayette metropolitan statistical area; its parish is also one of the 22 included in the Acadiana region, which has had a high proportion of francophones.

 History

 Early years

 In the 18th century, French colonist Pierre Zerangue acquired the land where Jeanerette developed from the Spanish government.
 Zerangue received an "order of survey and settlement" from Spain for 1052 acre.
 Under Spanish law, if a person occupied a piece of property for two years, they could apply for title to the land under an "order of survey settlement."

 Colonist Nicholas Provost acquired property extending from the present-day experimental farm to the St. Mary Parish line.
 He engaged in sugar cultivation, based on the labor of enslaved Americans and African Americans, until his death in 1816.

 The town derived its name from John W. Jeanerette, a native of South Carolina who had moved to the developing area in the 1820s.
 First he worked as a tutor for a planter's family, as did numerous educated young adults from northern states in the antebellum period.
 He opened a store and saloon.
 Having saved some money, Jeanerette purchased Pine Grove Plantation circa 1830, which was formerly known as Beau Pré (meaning "lovely meadow/pasture").

 Jeanerette offered a portion of his house to be used as a mail depository for local residents.
 Later Jeanerette was appointed as the town's first postmaster (he dropped his middle initial in official records).
 The name Jeanerette was later adopted for the post office and town.

 In 1871, Lazard Wormser, an early Jewish settler to the area emigrated from Alsace, France.
 He opened a small general store in downtown Jeanerette.
 He was soon joined by other members of the Wormser family, who later established branches of Wormser's Department Store in downtown New Iberia and Franklin.

 During the 19th century, to the north along the Bayou Teche a settlement was developed by free Créoles of color; it is now known as Grand Marais.
 These free people of color were descended from African and European ancestors.
 They had largely adopted French culture, Catholicism and language, and were often still French speakers into the 20th century.